Thursday, 31 March 2011

-For the un-knowing the Devil's Dyke Branch ran from what is now Aldringdon up onto the Downs to what can only be described as a steep-sided gully.
+For the un-knowing the Devil's Dyke Branch ran from what is now Aldringdon station in Hove up onto the Downs to what can only be described as a steep-sided gully.
 Due to lack of interest, it closed before WW2.
-Most Brightonians only visit the area for now for dogging and golf and the site is farmland.
+Most Brightonians only visit the area for now for dogging and golf and the site has reverted to farmland.

 Monday, 28 March 2011

 I'd rummaged through these boxes in the last couple of weeks to find bits and pieces for Rhiw (Rhew Deri) and made a mental note to sort through it all.

 I won't list all the things I found, but I sat on the bed and pondered that apart from buying 'filler' materials like plasticard and glue et al, I could spend a least a decade just modelling from what's in the boxes.
 The above is the built stock from Froxington , the EM chassis for a GER Y6 and a 5.5mm scale 40HP Kerr Stuart.
 This from one ice cream tub and one marge tub.
 Maybe I'll rebuild Froxington one day, or maybe I'll take the spud drives from the locos and fit them to the tram kits that I moved upteen time in a hour.

 There is much to do and much to do it with.
 Rhiw has had more cash spent on it than any other project in recent history and quite frankly I wonder why when I have enough to do from these three boxes.

 I love it.
 It's just moved to the top of the to do list, is painted and awaiting glazing.

 Tuesday, 22 March 2011

 Time for the retaining wall at the rear.
 When you start looking for photos of what you think is a very common railway aspect you find that it isn't.
 Softer embankments are a lot cheaper I suppose.
 What you do notice is that walls are at least partly sloping often with a more vertical upper part so this I the direction that I've gone in.